kaleidawave/ezno/CONTRIBUTING.md

 ### Useful commands

 - Check source is valid with `cargo check --workspace`
-- Check that code is formatted in accordance with the specification with `cargo fmt --all --check`
+- Check that code is formatted in accordance with the configuration with `cargo fmt --all --check`
 - Run all tests `cargo test --workspace --verbose`
 - Use `cargo clippy -- --allow warnings` to find blocking lints